QF7879 flight operated by Qantas, on the London - Sydney route, in figures

 - It flew on average with 930 of miles per hour.
 The cruise altitude started at 35000ft and, with the fall in fuel burns, the plane climbed to 40000ft.

-Next is the 3 test flight, which will also be on the New York - Sydney route.
+Next is the 3rd test flight, which will also be on the route New York - Sydney.
 I'm curious what it will bring in addition to the previous flight.
-I'll come back with details!
+I will come back with details!